CentreForDigitalHumanities/myresearch/docs/MyResearchPermissions.md

-# Overview of Permssions in Myresearch
+# Overview of Permissions in MyResearch

 This document was last edited on 02-10-2025.
 May need to be updated!